 Clients need multiple entry points to access services, whether that’s on their mobile device, through a community partner, or at the physical agency.
 No matter which path they choose, clients can then easily engage multiple channels and resources to connect with all the services they need, not just the one they initially sought out.

 Your Vision for the Future—Powered by Our Next-Generation Solutions for Economic Assistance

 Not sure if Traverse is right for your agency?
 We also offer consulting to analyze your current technology and processes.
 We’ll provide recommendations on how to move forward to ensure your agency isn’t just responding to a crisis but planning for the future.

-Greg Tipping serves as vice president/evangelist, economic assistance and child support.
-Internally, he's an industry expert and advocate that guides the vision for the impact of our solutions on the programs he once led.
-Externally, he collaborates with leaders across the country to create a shared vision for the future of economic assistance and child support.
+Greg Tipping is vice president and evangelist for economic assistance and child support.
+He's an industry expert and advocate that guides the vision for the impact of our solutions on the programs he once led, while collaborating with leaders across the country to create a shared vision for the future.
 By helping agencies get more time back to focus on their core missions, Greg can fulfill his own: make a difference in the lives of folks that rely on support from agencies to get by day to day.